 For the duration of the OFAT, candidates are required to wear a sleeved shirt, long pants and covered in shoes appropriate for exercise throughout the entire test.
 All shirts must have sleeves.
 Shoes must be completely enclosed, such as sneakers, runners or joggers.
 Candidates will be supplied with a protective helmet, harness and gloves; these must be worn as instructed.

-All required safety and personal protection equipment will be provided by QFES on the day.
+All required safety and personal protection equipment will be provided by QFR on the day; you will not be permitted to bring or use your own personal equipment.

 Attire that is considered appropriate for the OFAT is demonstrated below.